-Aspiring LVNs are required to graduate from an approved training program before applying for licensure.
-Once they complete an appropriate nursing degree program, they should request that their school directly send the BON a notification of their graduation.
+Aspiring LVNs are required to graduate from an approved training program, which includes Texas online nursing programs, before applying for licensure.
+Upon graduation, they should request that their school directly send the Texas Board of Nursing a notification of their degree completion.
 All applicants pay a $100 fee and undergo a criminal background check as part of the application process.

 A prospective LVN must pass the Texas Nursing Jurisprudence and NCLEX-LN exams to obtain their license.

 Texas LVNs renew their credentials every two years after completing continuing education requirements, which include 20 contact hours.
-Renewals cost $42, and applications must be submitted a month before the license expiration date in order to avoid late fees.
+Renewals cost $45, and applications must be submitted a month before the license expiration date in order to avoid late fees.

 In addition to a passing grade for the Texas Nursing Jurisprudence Exam ... the candidate must pass the NCLEX-RN exam.

 Texas RNs must renew their license every two years to continue practicing, which involves completing 20 contact hours of nursing education in the RN's area of practice.
-In addition to completing these continuing education requirements, registered nurses must pay a $65 renewal fee every two years.
+In addition to completing these continuing education requirements, registered nurses must pay a $68 renewal fee every two years.